 The District Student Handbook has been adopted by the Floyd County Board of Education in an effort to inform students, parents, school faculty, and the community of the policies relating to students of the Floyd County Public School District.
 This handbook contains policies, information, and services provided in our schools.
-Please familiarize yourself with this handbook and discuss contents with your child.
+Please familiarize contents with your child.
 If you need any clarification on any area, please call your principal, member of the school council, or central office staff.